AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 If you are curious how the derivation scheme works head over to [protocol specification](../../../protocol-specs/addresses-and-keys/example-usage/nullifier#diagram).

 ## Protocol key types
-All the keys bellow are Grumpkin keys (public keys derived on the Grumpkin curve).
+All the keys below are Grumpkin keys (public keys derived on the Grumpkin curve).

 ## Nullifier keys
 Whenever a note is consumed, a nullifier deterministically derived from it is emitted.